melisound/trainings/command_line.md

-## Learning basic command line tools to make our lives easier
+## Learning basic command line tools that can make our lives easier

 # What is the command line?